 Waste Oil Recycling

 >Broomfield residents can participate in the Waste Oil Recycling program operated by the Public Works Fleet Services Division.
 This year-round program is located at the Norman Smith Service Center at 3001 W. 124th Ave. (just east of Lowell Boulevard).
-The hours of operation are 8 a.m. to 3 p.m., Tuesday through Friday, and 8 a.m. to noon on the first Saturday of each month.
-(If the first Saturday is a holiday, the collection will take place on the second Saturday instead.)

 Acceptable types of oil are automotive engine, transmission, and differential, as well as used cooking oil.
 Other guidelines include:

-- Cooking oils that have solidified, oil filters, and antifreeze cannot be accepted.
+Cooking oils that have solidified, and oil filters cannot be accepted.

 Users must take back their empty containers.